Skip to content

 bash

-packdog rollback --channel=stable
+packdog rollback --channel=prod

 Loading a package in the browser